The linearization problem of a binary quadratic problem and its applications: The LBB and related bounds

 Recall the first iteration of GGL is simply the Gilmore-Lawler type bound, denoted by $v_{GL}$.
-To the best of our knowledge, it was only known $v_{GL}\leq v_{GGL} \leq v_{RLT_{1}}$ for the QAP in the literature.
+To the best of our knowledge, it was only known that $v_{GL}\leq v_{GGL} \leq v_{RLT_1'}= v_{RLT_1}$ for the QAP.
 Moreover, $v_{GGL}$ for the QAP was studied only for particular cases, not in general.
-We summarize in next corollary relation between all here mentioned bounds for any BQP.
+We summarize below relations between several of the mentioned bounds for any BQP.